helius-labs/validator-firewall/README.md

 ## Production
 This should be run under a user with the CAP_NET_ADMIN capability.
 This is required to load the eBPF program and to set the XDP program on the interface.

+## Developing on This Project

+In general, the eBPF component should be as lightweight and as fast as possible.
+It's in the datapath, so we need to do as little  work there as we can.

-Some background reading on XDP: [How to Drop 10M Packets per Second](https://blog.cloudflare.com/how-to-drop-10-million-packets)
+Some background reading on why XDP: [How to Drop 10M Packets per Second](https://blog.cloudflare.com/how-to-drop-10-million-packets)

+This project heavily uses [Aya](https://aya-rs.dev/book/).